MuscleGeek69/Chicks-Temperature-Controller/README.md

 Temperature Monitoring: The app continually monitors the temperature using a set of configurable temperature sensors.

-### Temperature Adjustment:
+### Temperature Adjustment

-If the temperature drops below the target temperature by a certain tolerance, the app turns on all configured light switches to increase the temperature.
+- If the temperature drops below the target temperature by a certain tolerance, the app turns on all configured light switches to increase the temperature.
-If the temperature is slightly below the target, it turns on one light switch in a round-robin fashion to evenly distribute heating.
+- If the temperature is slightly below the target, it turns on one light switch in a round-robin fashion to evenly distribute heating.
-If the temperature is above the target, it turns off all light switches.
+- If the temperature is above the target, it turns off all light switches.

-### Notification System:
+### Notification System

-The app sends a notification if the temperature does not rise after turning on all lights, ensuring you are alerted to potential issues.
+- The app sends a notification if the temperature does not rise after turning on all lights, ensuring you are alerted to potential issues.
-The app also sends a notification if the temperature rises above the target temperature by a certain threshold, preventing the chicks from overheating.
+- The app also sends a notification if the temperature rises above the target temperature by a certain threshold, preventing the chicks from overheating.

 ## Configuration